ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 1pm.
+         <h3>Today</h3>A chance of showers and thunderstorms after 2pm.
 Mostly cloudy.
-High near 88, with temperatures falling to around 86 in the
+High near 88, with temperatures falling to around 85 in the
          afternoon.
-South southwest wind around 6 mph.
+Southwest wind around 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
 Mostly cloudy.
 Low around 72, with
          temperatures rising to around 74 overnight.
-West southwest wind 1 to 6 mph.
+West southwest wind 1 to 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">